 Whichever way you decide to go, keep in mind that the goal is to lower the amount of debt you have as a percentage of your income, so choose a method that you can commit to and that effectively moves you in that direction.

-Tips for choosing a home
+Tips for choosing a home you can afford

 It may take a while for you to save for a down payment, lower your DTI ratio or improve your credit scores.
 But if you work hard and stick with it over time, you may begin to see some rewards, like easier loan approval and better loan terms.